Steven Krueger: Life and career

 Since the finale of The Originals, Krueger continued to work on a number of television shows.
 In November 2019 it was announced that he was joining the cast of the Showtime pilot Yellowjackets, directed by Karyn Kusama, as a series regular.
 Krueger plays Ben Scott, the assistant coach of the high school girls' soccer team that is stranded in the mountains after surviving a plane crash 25 years ago.
 Yellowjackets debuted in November 2021.
 Also in 2021, Krueger played a recurring role as Heath on the third season of Roswell, New Mexico.

+Personal life

+In December 2023, Krueger confirmed he was dating American actress, Candice King.
+She announced their engagement on May 14, 2025.